ShawnWangXin/PHBS_MLF_2023/Project/README.md

 * **datasetMLP.py**: Data Loading and Pre-processing for Cross-Sectional Models Similar to dataset.py, this file loads factor data, lists of trading days, and stock closing prices.
 It calculates returns and conducts data preprocessing, tailored for cross-sectional models which analyze data across different entities without regard to the sequential order.

-### Data

-* stock price and volume data is from WIND database
-* analyst report data is from Suntime database
-* alpha 101 from ricequant database
-* access through **PHBS finlab**
-* standardize cross-sectionally

 ## 1. Motivation